Scrum Master vs Project Manager: What's the Difference?

 • Stakeholder communication: They should be comfortable communicating with stakeholders at all levels, from team members to upper management and clients.

-As you can see, while there are areas of overlap, the Scrum Master and Project Manager roles are quite distinct, each requiring its unique set of skills and knowledge.
+While there are some areas of overlap, the Scrum Master and Project Manager roles are quite distinct, each requiring its unique set of skills and knowledge.
 Understanding this is crucial to utilizing these roles effectively in an Agile environment.

 Responsibilities